 Error resolution with automatic debugging and fixes

 Cursor's free tier includes basic agentic features through Composer mode, allowing multi-file edits and refactoring within the 2,000 completion limit.
-This provides a taste of advanced capabilities without the full power of paid plans.
+This provides advanced capabilities without the full power of paid plans.

-What chat and debugging features are available in free AI coding tools?
-Most free tiers provide 50-100 chat messages monthly, with tools like Cline offering unlimited chat when using local models, while Cursor and Copilot limit chat interactions to preserve resources for completions.
+Most free tiers provide 50-100 chat messages monthly, with tools like Cline offering unlimited chat when using local models, while Cursor and Copilot limit chat interactions to preserve resources for code completions.

 Chat functionality varies significantly across free tools: